milanmk/actions-file-deployer/README.md

   - `full`: Transfer all files (upload)
     - Does not delete files on remote host
     - Default glob exclude pattern is `.git*/`
+- `sync-delta-excludes` accepts [pathspec](https://git-scm.com/docs/gitglossary#Documentation/gitglossary.txt-aiddefpathspecapathspec) patterns to exclude files from delta sync.
 - For `ftp-options` and `ftp-mirror-options` command arguments please refer to [LFTP manual](https://lftp.yar.ru/lftp-man.html)
 - `ftp-post-sync-commands` can be used to run additional LFTP commands after the synchronization.
 For example, to upload a file watched by a process manager on the server in order to restart a deamon:
     ```
     ftp-post-sync-commands: |
       !touch watched_file